OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

   - tag
 ---

-When it first arrived, DevOps was vague and poorly defined.
-More recently, attempts have been made to define DevOps based on studying the differences between high-performing organizations and their lower-performing peers.
+When it first arrived, DevOps was loosely defined ("developers and ops working together").
+More recently, attempts have been made to clarify what's involved in DevOps based on studying the differences between high-performing organizations and their lower-performing peers.

-We now have a clear picture of *good DevOps*, but also several other approaches that seem to compete or conflict with DevOps, like site reliability engineering (SRE) and platform engineering.
+While the idea remains to remove the friction that was created by developers and ops working in silos with conflicting goals, there are now specific capabilities and practices that predict performance.
+Just as we have formed a clear picture of *good DevOps*, claims have been made that DevOps is about to be replaced with new approaches, such as platform engineering.

-In this article you'll find out the differences between these approaches and what problems they intend to solve.
-You'll then see how they fit together as part of a high performance software delivery effort that is designed around your specific situation.
+In this article you'll find out the difference between DevOps and platform engineering and what problems they intend to solve.
+You'll then see how they fit together as part of a high performance software delivery process that is designed around your specific situation.

 ## Variations on a DevOps theme

-Because DevOps didn't have a very specific definition on day one, lots of different set-ups have been given given the DevOps label.
+With such a general goal of brining developers and ops closer together, lots of different structural set-ups have used under the DevOps label.
 You'll find some organizations that look the same as they did before DevOps, some that have new roles, and others that have drastically changed their structure.
 How can all of these vastly different approaches all be called DevOps?

 The answer to this question is that there are many ways to organize people around the goal of delivering software quickly and safely into the hands of users.
-The objective for early DevOps was to remove the conflicting goals of development and operations, so any organization that has aligned these two disciplines and increased collaboration between the people writing, deploying, and operating software is entitled to claim the DevOps label.
+Any organization that has aligned these two disciplines, removed conflicting goals, and increased collaboration between the people writing, deploying, and operating software is entitled to claim the DevOps label.

 There is no specific requirement to change team structures or introduce new roles, so you might find any of the following set ups: